faraz9993/All_EIC_DevOps_Training/Day_16_Task.md

 ![alt text](images/Day_16_Images/Image_8)

-### Furthermore, I implemented an error handling strategies using modules like Block and Rescue.
+### Furthermore, I implemented an error handling strategiy using modules like Block and Rescue.
 ### I used two links that will give me a list of all the engineering colleges in Ahmedabad city.
 In case, if the first link fails, it will download the second link which is to rescue the deployment failure.

 ```